Online Master’s in Mental Health Counseling Programs

 What skills do you need to work in mental health?

-According to the BLS, the skills and qualities important to working as a mental health counselor are compassion to understand clients’ difficulties; interpersonal skills to develop productive working relationships; ability to listen well and understand clients’ needs; patience to manage their negative emotions; and communication skills to clearly express evaluations, treatment options, follow-ups and other necessary information.
+The BLS highlights that essential skills and qualities for mental health counselors include compassion to understand clients’ challenges, interpersonal skills to foster productive relationships, attentive listening to understand clients’ needs, patience in handling negative emotions and effective communication to convey evaluations, treatment options, follow-ups and other vital information.
 The BLS also notes that many counselors have coped with their own difficulties before becoming professionals, giving them special insight into the circumstances of their clients.